You have the right to change your mind

 And to trust that others can and will take care of themselves.

-Or they can find someone else to meet their need.
+Or they can find someone else to meet their needs.

 Because the people that truly care about you will respect your honesty.